Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 Navigating Economic Turbulence and Thriving in Chaos

 To deal with the consequences of automated renewal clauses, the right mitigation strategies are crucial.
-Some of the most proven ones include:
+Here are some steps you can take:

 #1 Thoroughly review the automatic renewal clause

-If you find any potential pitfalls or unfavorable terms, ensure you renegotiate them before committing to the contract.
+If you find any potential pitfalls or unfavorable terms, ensure you renegotiate such terms before committing to the contract.

 #2 Establish clear notice and cancellation procedures

 Notice periods and cancellation procedures are the major causes of disputes related to automatic renewal contracts.
-Setting a clear and reasonable notice period ensures that customers are informed ahead of time before a renewal takes place, so they have sufficient time to evaluate certain variables and make informed decisions.
-Also, it ensures that customers are aware of the need to inform their service providers ahead of time if they wish to refrain from renewing a contract upon expiry.
+Setting a reasonable notice period ensures that customers are informed ahead of time before a renewal takes place, so they have sufficient time to make informed decisions.
+Also, it ensures that customers are aware of the need to inform their service providers ahead of time if they wish to refrain from renewing an agreement upon expiry.

 Additionally, you should ensure that the contract contains convenient cancellation procedures alongside accessible communication channels.
-This ensures that the chances of getting trapped in a renewal cycle are substantially minimized.
+That way, the chances of getting trapped in a renewal cycle are substantially minimized.

 “I’ve often faced clients complaining about how they end up renewing unwanted contracts because nobody told them whether the contract was supposed to be terminated.
 I recommend SpotDraft to them because it allows you to set up renewal reminders weeks ahead of the last date of contract.”